Professional Tank Sweep Inspections

 GPR One Call uses the newest non-invasive subsurface technology and training to provide the safest and most accurate methods for locating underground storage tanks.

 You will receive a written report immediately after completion explaining the techniques and findings of the investigation.
-We will discuss the process in detail so you can make an intelligent and informed decision.
+We will discuss our tank sweep inspection process in detail, so you can make an intelligent and informed decision.

 Fuel oil has been used for heating homes in New Jersey for over 75 years.
 The EPA has estimated that there are over 100,000 unknown or undiscovered Under Ground Storage Tanks (USTs) located in New Jersey that have not been properly decommissioned or removed.
 More than 50% of all USTs removed have holes and have required environmental cleanup.
 Improperly abandoned tanks left in the ground by prior property owners creates an unknown risk for new buyers.
 When the tanks leak, they contaminate the soil and possibly the groundwater.
 If the property is purchased with a leaking tank, the new buyer is responsible for all future environmental cleanup cost.
 The property cannot be sold until the EPA issues a clearance certificate.
 Environmental cleanup cost can range from $10,000 to over $100,000 depending on how much fuel oil leaked into the soil or groundwater.
 This cost is not covered by most home owner insurance policies.
 Another potential hazard is that empty abandoned tanks can eventually collapse unexpectedly creating a sink-hole.